Hormone Therapy for Menopause: Is It Right for You?

 The Basics of Menopause

 Menopause is characterized by the absence of menstrual periods for 12 months or longer, and it typically occurs in middle-aged women, those in their 40s or 50s.
 It can occur in younger women in some cases, especially following a hysterectomy or in situations in which early menopause is common in a family’s background.
+Because menopause is a hormonal change that women experience, it is often accompanied by numerous other side effects, including:- Irritability and mood swings

 - Difficulty sleeping or increased fatigue